Brighton Complaints Procedure

 EC Brighton's aim is to ensure that in the event of any illness, accident or injury adequate, safe and effective First Aid is provided for every student, member of staff and visitor, no matter how minor or major.

 All accidents, no matter how minor or major must be reported to reception immediately.
-Either the Customer Services Coordinator or a First Aid trained member of staff will fill in the Accident Report Book which is held at reception.
+Either the Student Services Coordinator or a First Aid trained member of staff will fill in the Accident Report Book which is saved online.
 First Aid will only be administered by one of our First Aid trained members of staff.
 There will always be at least one member of staff on site who is First Aid trained.

 First Aid Trained Staff